BenjaminDiaz/SudokuMaster/README.md

 ## English

 Simple Sudoku game build using Java Swing library.
 It has five different levels.
 It has a 'Check' button, that tells you if you have wrongly placed numbers.
+It allows you to save and load your Sudoku (in a really basic and simple way).

 Features to add:
+* Export to PDF
-* Save/Load
+* Improve Save/Load
 * Options
 * Highlight cells when you have duplicate numbers in row/column/box